 It is indeed a bit more pricy than WiFi home plans but if you do really require the data when you’re on the go and need to use your mobile hotspot, then I suggest you properly allocate a budget for your data usage.

 And of course, when it’s not in use make sure to turn it off because some apps when they’re running in the background can still consume data silently without you even knowing it.
-This will then preserve your data to things that you actually need them for.
+This will then preserve your data for things that you actually need them for.

 Steps To Take To Keep Your Mobile Hotspot Safe